-How our audit addressed the Key Audit Matters

-- Obtained an understanding of the goodwill recognition and impairment assessment process. - Engaged our valuation experts to assist us in evaluating the assumptions and methodologies used in management's calculation. - Reviewed management's basis for identifying the CGU where goodwill is attributed to.
+Key Audit Matters How our audit addressed the Key Audit Matters Recoverability of goodwill Obtained an understanding of the goodwill Under IAS 36 Impairment of Assets, the Company is required to annually test the amount of goodwill for impairment.
+As at December 31, 2024, the Company's goodwill arising from its acquisitions of educational institutions and other businesses amounted to P2.25 billion, which is considered significant to the consolidated financial statements.
+In addition, management's assessment process requires significant judgment and estimation. recognition and impairment assessment process.
+Engaged our valuation experts to assist us in evaluating the assumptions and methodologies used in management's calculation.
+Reviewed management's basis for identifying the CGU where goodwill is attributed to.
 Performed evaluation and tested reasonableness of assumptions, estimates, and judgements used in the valuation model.

-This includes:

-- a. inputs used in determining the discount rate, including the Weighted Average Cost of Capital (WACC) with reference to comparable schools; - b. terminal growth rates to externally derived data: - c. revenue growth rates to historical data; and - d. cost and operating expense ratios based on historical results. - Tested the accuracy of the discounted cash flow and the CGU's carrying amount calculation. - Performed sensitivity analysis on the assumptions used. - Obtained an understanding of the process involved in assessing the fair value of the financial asset at FVPL. - Engaged our valuation experts to assist us in evaluating the assumptions and methodologies used in management's calculation. - Reviewed management's data, model and methodologies. - Performed evaluation and tested reasonableness of assumptions, estimates, and judgements used in the valuation model.
-This includes: - a. inputs used in determining the discount rates with reference to comparable companies; - b. terminal growth rates to externally derived data; - c. stock volatility based on historical results; and - d. option adjusted spread through recalculation. - Performed sensitivity analysis on the assumptions used. - Tested the appropriateness of the accounts used in recognizing the fair value, the presentation and disclosure of the of the financial asset at FVPL and the completeness of the disclosed significant assumptions.
+This includes: a. inputs used in determining the discount rate, including the Weighted Average Cost of Capital (WACC) with reference to comparable The Company's disclosures about goodwill are included in Notes 5 and 17 to the consolidated financial statements. schools; b. terminal growth rates to externally derived data; c. revenue growth rates to historical data; and d. cost and operating expense ratios based on historical results.
+Tested the accuracy of the discounted cash flow and the CGU's carrying amount calculation.
+Performed sensitivity analysis on the assumptions used.
+Valuation of Unquoted Investment Obtained an understanding of the process involved Classified as Financial Asset at Fair Value through Profit or Loss (FVPL) in assessing the fair value of the financial asset at FVPL.
+Engaged our valuation experts to assist us in The Company has unquoted equity investment classified as financial assets at FVPL amounting to P2.04 billion, comprising 3.8% of total assets as at December 31, 2024.
+The valuation of this investment is significant to our audit because it is inherently subjective as it involves the use of valuation inputs that are not market observable.
+Management also applied judgment in selecting the valuation technique and the assumptions to be used.
+These assumptions include discount rate, terminal growth rate, volatility, and option-adjusted spread. evaluating the assumptions and methodologies used in management's calculation.
+Reviewed management's data, model and methodologies.
+Performed evaluation and tested reasonableness of assumptions, estimates, and judgements used in the valuation model.
+This includes: a. inputs used in determining the discount rates with reference to comparable companies; b. terminal growth rates to externally derived data; c. stock volatility based on historical results; and d. option adjusted spread through recalculation.
+Performed sensitivity analysis on the assumptions used.
+Tested the appropriateness of the accounts used in The Company's disclosures about its unquoted equity investment classified as financial assets at FVPL are included in Note 13 to the consolidated financial statements.
+Tested the appropriateness of the accounts used in recognizing the fair value, the presentation and disclosure of the of the financial asset at FVPL and the completeness of the disclosed significant assumptions.